borgbackup/borg/docs/usage.rst

 Ensure that no remote access is possible if the repository is temporarily set to normal mode for e.g. regular pruning.

-Further protections can be implemented, but are outside of Borgs scope.
+Further protections can be implemented, but are outside of Borg's scope.
 For example, file system snapshots or wrapping ``borg serve`` to set special permissions or ACLs on new data files.